Yes, you can use your Canon EOS M50 Mark II as a webcam using a USB cable.

 *Note for Mac users

-At the time of writing (November 2021) the Canon EOS Webcam Utility works with the following Mac OS:
+At the time of updating this post (March 2023), the Canon EOS Webcam Utility works with the following Mac OS:

-Now we will move on to show you how to set up your Canon EOS M50 Mark II to work as a webcam with the software you just downloaded.
+Now I’ll move on to show you how to set up your Canon EOS M50 Mark II to work as a webcam with the software you just downloaded.

 How to Set up My Canon EOS M50 Mark II for Webcam Using USB